rollkit/rollkit/specs/src/specs/header-sync.md

 ### Consumption of Header Sync

-The sequencer node, upon successfully creating the block, publishes the signed block header to the p2p network using the p2p header sync service.
+The sequencer node, upon successfully creating the block, publishes the signed block header to the p2p network using the header sync service.
 The full/light nodes run the header sync service in the background to receive and store the signed headers from the p2p network.
-Currently the full/light nodes do not consume the p2p synced headers, however they have utilities to perform certain checks.
+Currently the full/light nodes do not consume the p2p synced headers, however they have future utilities in performing certain checks.

 ## Assumptions